Apollo

 The Self-drive Holiday in Christchurch

-Hiring a camper in Christchurch is the most convenient and cost-effective way to explore the South Island.
-Here’s why you should consider a campervan for your next adventure:
+Hiring a campervan in Christchurch is the most convenient and cost-effective way to explore the South Island.
+Here’s why you should consider it:

-8. Carry your driver's licence or IDP with you when travelling.
+8. Carry your NZ driver’s licence or IDP.

 Travel tips for Christchurch